-This document may contain statements that are not purely historical in nature but are "forward-looking statements," which are based on certain assumptions of future events.
-Forward-looking statements are based on information available on the date hereof, and Invesco does not assume any duty to update any forward-looking statement.
-Actual events may differ from those assumed.
-There can be no assurance that forward-looking statements, including any projected returns, will materialize or that actual market conditions and/or performance results will not be materially different or worse than those presented.
+This material may contain statements that are not purely historical in nature but are "forward-looking statements."
+These include, among other things, projections, forecasts, estimates of income, yield or return or future performance targets.
+These forward-looking statements are based upon certain assumptions, some of which are described herein.
+Actual events are difficult to predict and may substantially differ from those assumed.
+All forward-looking statements included herein are based on information available on the date hereof and Invesco assumes no duty to update any forward-looking statement.
+Accordingly, there can be no assurance that estimated returns or projections can be realized, that forward-looking statements will materialize or that actual returns or results will not be materially lower than those presented.
+By accepting this document, you consent to communicate with us in English, unless you inform us otherwise.